Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 --this is an application version of the object shared with the application package CREATE VIEW IF NOT EXISTS ENRICHIP.LITEDB11 AS SELECT * FROM IP2LOCATION.litedb11;
--- If the user prefers, access can be granted directly to the IPLOCATION.litebd11 view, created in the setup-package-script file.
+-- If the user prefers, access can be granted directly to the IPLOCATION.litebd11 view, created in the setup_package_script file.

 --accepts an IP address and returns a modified version of the IP address --the modified version will be used in the lookup